-As part of our relationship with Costco, a donation was given to support Children's Miracle Network in May 2015.
+As part of our relationship with Costco, a donation was given to support Children's Miracle Network in May 2015 and 2018 - 2020.

 Children's Miracle Network Hospitals raises funds in support of its member hospital, Children's Hospital of Richmond at VCU (CHoR), to aid in the advancement of health care services for children in Central Virginia.
 CHoR is a full-service children's hospital within the VCU Medical Center and is our community's only full-service children's hospital.
 CHoR offers a robust continuum of pediatric services, research and education.
 CHoR has 15 locations across Central Virginia and provides over 40 pediatric medical/ surgical services.
 Learn more about CHoR.

 Each year, the Chester PA office helps families in their area with gifts for needy families during the Christmas season.